Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

      route with full tick/cross controls — reusing the exact same `changeList` entries the old inline view read, just relocated and scoped to one route at a time instead of all of them simultaneously.
+- **2026-07-10, eighth pass** — two real bugs from the seventh pass, plus a column-removal request.
+  1. **Bug: the Review Changes popup never rendered.** It had been inserted right before the Push Modal comment without checking what block that comment actually lives in — turned out to be inside Design Review's exclusive `isReview` block, which is never active while on the Ops Alignment screen.
+Moved it inside `isAlignPlanner` (next to the working Finalise modal, confirmed by line-number position relative to `isAlignPlanner`/`isAlignOps`'s boundaries) where it's actually reachable.
+  2. **Bug: Accept All / Reject All silently did nothing.**
+     `decideRouteChanges` (and, found by inspection, the older `decideAllFlagged` plan-wide accept-all) read the change data from raw `row.fb` / `r.fb` — the single seeded/submitted record — instead of `effectiveFbFor(plan)`, the merged, session-aware feedback that `enrichedDcRows`/`changeList` actually display and decide against.
+     When the real proposed changes only existed in the merged view (a co-reviewer's submission, or an in-progress session edit), `row.fb` was empty, so the click computed against nothing — the button registered, `setState` fired, but there was nothing to decide.
+     Fixed both functions to read the merged feedback.
+  3. **Out Cutoff, TAT, and In Cutoff columns removed** from all three Details tables (Design Review, Planner, Ops Lead) — never editable, never decided on, pure clutter per the request.
+While removing them from Design Review's table, also fixed a pre-existing, unrelated bug found in passing: that table's header row's `grid-template-columns` only had 10 values for 12 header cells (a stale template predating the Lat/Lng columns being added), while the data row correctly had 12 — headers and data were silently misaligned.
+Rebuilt both to match.
+Shrunk all three tables' `min-width` wrappers to fit the now-narrower column set.